OxyContin Information

 OxyContin is the brand name for an opioid analgesic containing the active ingredient oxycodone.
-It is a legal narcotic that is available, by prescription, to treat severe pain.
+It is a legal narcotic available by prescription to treat severe pain.

 Street Names: